FuzzyGumnut/mac-rice/README.md

 * Borders
 * JetBrainsMono Nerd Font

+It also:

-It also copies all included configuration files into the correct locations.
+* Copies all configuration files
+* Sets the included wallpaper
+* Hides the Dock
+* Hides the macOS Menu Bar
+* Hides Desktop Icons
+* Restarts Finder and Dock
+* Starts SketchyBar services

 ---